The Poker Reporter Blog

 Recommended track for maximum poker earnings: "Take the Power Back"

 Good poker players know that it's imperative they change gears.
-RATM is the go-to album for when you need to kick it into high gear and play some power poker.
+RATM is the go-to album for when you need to kick it into high gear and play some Full Tilt Poker.
 It has pure RTFO energy but keeps you in the 4/4 groove.

 1) Van Morrison - Astral Weeks